Social media… you either love it or hate it. And if you hate it, then using it to promote your brand or business could pose a real challenge.

 You may say something like, “things weren’t always this way though…” to transition from your “before” to “after.”

 Look at your blog posts and find ones with some type of story already in it, and pull out those details for your Facebook post.
+While it’s best to use your own story, you can also draw on the stories of others who have had success with your product.
+Search your testimonials for those that are detailed and outline the your customer’s before and after journey.

 3. LinkedIn Post Template (Benefits vs. Risks)

-If you wanted, you could also extend this post to include some actionable tips.
+If you want, you could also extend this post to include some actionable tips.
 To do this, transition to the tips after presenting the benefits and risks.
 Then close as usual with a CTA.

 Closing Thoughts